This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-• Beat the 2 eggs with the flour in a mixing bowl.
+• Place the eggs in a large mixing bowl.
+Whisk to break up the eggs.

-• Spoon the mashed potatoes by ¼ cup on the skillet.
-Allow it to brown completely.
+• Spoon the mashed potatoes by ½ cup on the skillet.
+Flatten the mixture out until it's approximately ½ inch thick.

 Recipe Notes